fdev31/mcast/README.rst

 ###########

 - computers must be on the same network
-- one file transfer at a time [WIP: change this]
+- one file transfer at a time [WIP: fix this]
+    - file corruption detected automatically

 How to use it
 #############